MarkusWandel/battery-tester/doc/manual.md

 ![Assembly Photo 7](pix/assembly7.jpg)

 What could affect the measurement is the ground connection to the Arduino.
 Both ground pins are used.
-There is no need for the heavy wire here, because the wire runs are very short, and the Arduino and its connected gadgets don't use very much power.
+There is no need for the heavy wire here, because the wire runs are very short, and the Arduino and its connected gadgets don't draw very much current.
+However if the gadget is powered via USB, the current to activate all the relays flows through these wires.
+To take real measurements, power it through the AC adapter.

 ![Assembly Photo 8](pix/assembly8.jpg)